prmiguel/jama-serenitybdd-test/README.md

 ### Requirements:
 1. Get free trial account in [Jama](https://www.jamasoftware.com/)
+2. Setup Jama project and tests

+a.
+Create project and tests from scratch
-2. Create a new project with Product Key and Name
+* Create a new project with Product Key and Name

+b.
+Import Project and tests
+* TBD